robertjwhitney/happybot/README.md

 ## Preface

-I'm not trying to evangelize AIML, far from it actually.
-I did however, spend a day learning and exploring what it was all about, and hence, ended up with some tools that make use of it.
+I'm not trying to evangelize AIML, far from.
+I did spend a day learning and exploring what it was all about, and hence, ended up with some tools that make use of it.